jamespacileo/mr-piper/README.md

 - [ ] Refine `piper.json` file
 - [ ] Solidify module's setup.py
 - [ ] Linting and PEP8
+- [ ] Check if PIP, Virtualenv need to be installed/updated and warn user
 - [ ] Integrate with Travis CI
 - [ ] Integrate with AppVeyor
 - [ ] Add build + other live chips on README